-Old lane

-Lane extension
+Old lane Lane extension

 - (f) Extension of rail infrastructure is defined as adding additional kilometers along an existing rail-route; - (g) Feeder routes refer to bus routes which have intersections with trunk routes and which "feed" passengers on the trunk routes.
-Feeder routes are those with less passenger demand and operate under mixed traffic conditions;

-- (h) Larger urban zone (LUZ) of a city covers the whole functional zone around the city (including the core city) i.e. it corresponds to the commuting field area around the city; - (i) Mass Rapid Transit Systems (MRTS) are collective urban or suburban passenger services operating at high levels of performance, especially with regard to travel times and passenger carrying capacity and can be based on elevated, surface level or underground roads or rail systems.
-MRTS can be railbased systems such as subways/metros, Light Rail Transit (LRTs) systems, including trams, or suburban heavy duty rail systems or road-based bus systems.
+Feeder routes are those with less passenger demand and operate under mixed traffic conditions; - (h) Larger urban zone (LUZ) of a city covers the whole functional zone around the city (including the core city) i.e. it corresponds to the commuting field-area around the city; - (i) Mass Rapid Transit Systems (MRTS) are collective urban or suburban passenger services operating at high levels of performance, especially with regard to travel times and passenger carrying capacity and can be based on elevated, surface level or underground roads or rail systems.
+MRTS can be rail-based systems such as subways/metros, Light Rail Transit (LRTs) systems, including trams, or suburban heavy duty rail systems or road-based bus systems.
 For the purpose of this methodology road-based MRTS are bus systems using bus-lanes, which can also be called BRT systems; - (j) New bus lanes are new routes operated by different buses.
-Additional bus routes might share certain stations with an existing lane but passengers will have to switch buses if their trip involves stations on the "old" and the "new" lane; - Figure 2 New bus lanes
+Additional bus routes might share certain stations with an existing lane but passengers will have to switch buses if their trip involves stations on the "old" and the "new" lane;

+Figure 2 New bus lanes

-- (k) Rebound effect (or take-back effect) the effect that the MRTS has on changing 'consumer behaviour' leading to additional trips.
+(k) Rebound effect (or take-back effect) - the effect that the MRTS has on changing 'consumer behaviour' leading to additional trips.
 The rebound effect is an extension of the "Law of Demand", a basic principle of economics, which states that if prices decline, consumption usually increases.
-If the MRTS project reduces traffic congestion, therefore reducing opportunity costs, it tends to increase total vehicle mileage.
-Generated Traffic is the additional vehicle travel that occurs when reduced congestion increases traffic speeds and reduces travel time; - (I) Vehicle speed refers to the average speed of a vehicle, which is the total distance travelled by the vehicle divided by the total time taken by the vehicle to cover this distance, on the affected road.
+If the MRTS project reduces traffic congestion or improves the quality of transportation and reduces travel time, therefore reducing opportunity costs, it tends to increase the number and/or length of trips undertakentotal vehicle mileage.
+Generated Traffic is the additional vehicle travel that occurs when reduced congestion increases traffic speeds and reduces travel time;

+(I) Vehicle speed - refers to the average speed of a vehicle, which is the total distance travelled by the vehicle divided by the total time taken by the vehicle to cover this distance, on the affected road.
 For the purpose of this methodology taxis and passenger cars are treated identically.